Stream Processing vs. Batch Processing: What to Know

 What Is Stream Processing?

 It is nearly impossible to regulate or enforce the data structure or control the volume and frequency of the data generated in the modern world because data is produced from an infinite number of sources, including hardware sensors, servers, mobile devices, applications, web browsers, internal and external.
-As a result, applications that examine and interpret data streams must sequentially process each data packet one at a time.
-To allow applications to operate with data streams, each data packet generated will contain the source and timestamp.
+Applications that examine and interpret data streams must sequentially process each data packet one at a time.
+In order to allow applications to operate with data streams, each data packet generated will contain the source and timestamp.

 Stream processing enables organizations to analyze time-series data and identify patterns in them.
 For instance, data coming from websites are monitored to generate insights about users.
 In stream processing, the size of data is unknown and assumed infinite.
 The processing speed is just a few milliseconds and delivers fast output.
 It is beneficial for systems that require continuous data processing and need to take immediate action.

 Companies will gain a competitive edge in their marketplace by being able to quickly gather, analyze, and act on current data.
-As a result, organizations can respond to market changes, consumer needs, and business possibilities more quickly by using stream processing.
+Organizations can respond to market changes, consumer needs, and business possibilities more quickly by using stream processing.
 This responsiveness can be a differentiating trait as the speed of business accelerates with digitization.

 Stream Processing: Use-Cases